Metatyph/voidio/README.md

 ## Or at least, it would be...

 ...But sadly, Void is merely an imaginary product made up by four university students for their class.
 We didn't make Void yet - not even in principle - and maybe we never will.
-But I think it's a cool idea.
-And who knows?
+That's why it's called Void; there's nothing here as Void doesn't even exist.
+But who knows?
 Maybe someone out there would somehow make this random fever dream project a reality.

 ## The resources used for this website...